 Öksüz was first detained just outside Akıncı Air Base, a military base in the capital Ankara after the coup attempt was foiled.
-The base served as a kind of command center for the putschists, with warplanes taking off from there striking strategic locations.
+The base was sort of a command center for the putschists with warplanes taking off from there striking strategic locations.

 FETÖ leader Fetullah Gülen and Öksüz are being tried in absentia in several coup cases.
 Both men face multiple life sentences for their suspected role in the coup attempt that came three years after FETÖ members in the judiciary and law enforcement tried two other unsuccessful coup attempts.